zkpt-org/peid2/setup.md

         heroku config:add DB_PASS=<DB_PASS>
         heroku config:add SALT=<HASH_STRING>

-   Then create a .env file with the same variable assignments.
+   Then add the same variable assignments to the "activate" file or create a .env file.
    Alternatively write a config.py and have python handle environment settings.

 8. **Configure settings.py and wsgi.py:**